Updated May 2023. Originally posted February 2019.

 SUP Rentals at Aulani

 You can rent SUP and snorkels on the beach, You can also bring your own tubes and snorkel gear if you have it.
 We had tubes, but we rented SUP.
-The cove is fairly well protected with a breakwater, which is great for learning, but it’s pretty windy even in that protected area because of its location on the island; not ideal for learning to SUP or spend much time on the SUP, but a nice opportunity if you’ve never done it an want to try.
+The cove is fairly well protected with a breakwater, which is great for learning, but it’s pretty windy even in that protected area because of its location on the island; not ideal for learning to SUP or spending much time on the SUP, but a nice opportunity if you’ve never done it and want to try.

 Skip the Character Dining